The Card Guessing Game: A generating function approach: One-time Riffle Shuffle

 \subsubsection{Expected number of correct guesses}

 Suppose a player follows the optimal guessing strategy.
-That is, guess 1 on the first card, and if it turns out that his guess is correct, he continues to guess 2 (why?).
-Now, if the revealed card is not 2, say $m\neq2$, then this implies that the two increasing subsequences at this stage are $\{2,3,\dots,m-1\}$ and $\{m+1,m+2,\dots,n\}$.
-His next guess is then either $2$ or $m+1$ depending on the length of the two subsequences.
+That is, guess 1 on the first card, and if it turns out that his guess is correct, he continues to guess 2.
+Now, if the revealed card is not 2, say $m\neq2$, then this implies that {the cut was made just above card $m$}, and so the two increasing subsequences at this stage are $\{2,3,\dots,m-1\}$ and $\{m+1,m+2,\dots,n\}$. {That is, the two increasing subsequences in the remaining portion of the deck can be determined by the available feedback information.} His next guess is then either $2$ or $m+1$ depending on the length of the two subsequences.
 He continues guessing in this way until the deck is completed.
 Note that if at some point the lengths $a=b$, we assume the player chooses the lower number, e.g. $\min\{2,m+1\}$ in this case.

 Now, using the optimal strategy, what is the expected number of correct guesses?
 To answer this question, let us examine the distribution of permutations after shuffling a 4-card deck once.
 Figure \ref{fig:states-4-card-deck} lists all possible permutations along with the probability and the number of correct guesses for a 4-card deck under the optimal strategy.